tink-ab/tink-link-ios/README.md

 ### Integrate TinkLinkUI into your project using CocoaPods.
 #### Using CocoaPods

-Similar to using TinkLink, Add `pod 'TinkLinkUI'` to your project's Podfile.
+Add `pod 'TinkLinkUI'` to your project's Podfile.
 Run `pod install` to install the TinkLinkUI framework.

 When finished, you should be able to `import TinkLink` and `import TinkLinkUI` within your project.